leelabsg/overlapGWAS/README.md

 2. Skipped the CHR_POS generation when given CHR, POS, allele1 and 2 to reduce time
 3. Changed write.table to fwrite for faster write (edited option na = NA)
 4. Added option whether to drop markers that have standard error to NA's

+### 091322 Update
+1. CHR and POS, Allele1, Allele2 must be provided
+2. Allele1, Allele2 are matched with Allele1 and Allele2 or reversed
+3. More details on sample size, partitioning statistics are created
+### 4. Added z-score subtraction method